 - Have a ‘staging’ area if possible.
 I clean out my laundry room and use the counter in there to store extra serving utensils and lids to containers that others bring.
 It’s a good way to get them out of the kitchen and have less clutter.

-Links to a few of the recipes I use:
+Links to a few of the recipes I use for hosting to a large group:

 - Drinks – Easy and impressive with colored sugar – Apple Cider Mimosas